marcosdotps/stokkolm/README.md

 # Stokkolm

 ## About
-This project wants to generate an scalable and highly decoupled api that could handle stock and orders in an easy way.
+This project is a time-boxed exercise that wants to generate an scalable and highly decoupled api that could handle stock and orders in an easy way.

 ## General Overview
 #